AKROGIS/Park-Observer-poz2fgdb/README.md

 This service supported the _sync to server_ option in Park Observer 1.x.
-However it was rarely used, since most users did not have access to the NPS wifi on their mobile devices.
+However it was rarely used, since most users did not have access to the NPS WiFi on their mobile devices.
 This service is not used with Park Observer 2.0

 The `server.py` script has options to be run as an un-secure (HTTP)